rbholanath/ASAT-Configuration-Analyzer/CLASSIFICATION_CATEGORIES.md

 Rules that check violations of common naming conventions.

 ## Coding Conventions
-Rules that check common code conventions.
+Rules that check common code conventions, divided into the following, more specific, categories.

+### Style Conventions
+Rules that check the code for violations of style conventions, that do not affect the compiled output of the code.

+### Best Practices
+Rules that check the code for violations regarding coding conventions that affect the compiled output of the code.

 ## Documentation Conventions
 Rules that check the documentation for violations of common conventions.